Theorem – There is one and only one circle passing through three given non-collinear points | Class 9 Maths

 Taking O as the centre draw a circle of radius s.
 Clearly, C (0, s) passes through P, Q, and R. This proves that there is a circle passing through the points P, Q, and R. We shall now prove that this is the only circle passing through P. Q and R. If possible, let there be another circle with centre O’ and radius r, passing through the points P, Q and R. Then, O’ will lie on the perpendicular bisectors AL of PQ and BM of QR.
 Since two lines cannot intersect at more than one point, so O’ must coincide with O. Since OP = r, O’P = s and O and O’ coincide, which means that,

 Hence, there is one and only one circle passing through three non-collinear points P, Q and R.

-Example 1: Write down the step-by-step construction procedures to find out the center of the circle?
+Example 1: Write down the step-by-step construction procedures to find out the centre of the circle?

 Let the circle be C1.
-We need to find its center.
+We need to find its centre.

 Step 1: Take points P, Q, R on the circle

 We know that the perpendicular bisector of a chord passes through the centre.
 So, we construct perpendicular bisectors of PR and RQ.

 Step 3: Take a compass.
 With point P as the pointy end and R as the pencil end of the compass, mark an arc above and below PR.
 Do the same with R as pointy end P as pencil end of the compass.

 Step 4: Join points intersected by the arcs.
 The line formed is the perpendicular bisector of PR.

 Step 5: Take a compass, with point R as the pointy end and Q as pencil end of the compass mark an arc above and below RQ.
 Do the same with Q as the pointy end and R as the pencil end of the compass.